muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### NLP/LLMs: Parameter-efficient fine-tuning (PEFT) of Large Language Models (LLMs)
+### Generative AI/LLMs/NLP: Parameter-efficient fine-tuning (PEFT) of Large Language Models (LLMs)
 Fine-tuning an LLM (e.g. full fine-tuning) for a particular task can be computationally intensive as it involves updating all the LLM model parameters.
-Parameter-efficient fine-tuning PEFT) methods update only a small subset of parameters while freezing most of the other model weights, allowing LLM fine-tuning with limited resources.
-Here, I have fine-tuned the [Google Flan-T5 Large](https://huggingface.co/google/flan-t5-large) model with QLoRA (a form of PEFT).
+Parameter-efficient fine-tuning PEFT) methods update only a small subset of parameters, allowing LLM fine-tuning with limited resources.
+Here, I have fine-tuned the [Google Flan-T5 Large](https://huggingface.co/google/flan-t5-large) model with Quantized Low-Rank Adaptation (QLoRA), a form of PEFT.
 The fine-tuned LLM delivers highly accurate summarisation of texts/dialogues.
+Instead of updating all the weights of the pre-trained LLM, LoRA freezes the original model weights and applies changes to a separate set of weights.
+Quantization further reduces the memory footprint by quantizing the precision of the weights in the pre-trained LLM to 4-bit.
+These modified weights, known as the low-rank representation, are then added to the original weights, allowing for more efficient adaptation of the LLM without the need to retrain the entire model from scratch.

 [Check the model metrics on Hugging Face hub!](https://huggingface.co/MuntasirHossain/flan-t5-large-samsum-qlora)